kputnam/stupidedi/README.md

 ## Examples

-In addition to these breif examples, see sample code in the `notes` directory and the human-readable Markdown documentation in `doc`.
+In addition to these brief examples, see sample code in the `notes` directory and the human-readable Markdown documentation in `doc`.

 ### Utilities